api7/cloud-cli/docs/deploy-apisix-on-kubernetes.md

 5. create Deployment, Service, Pod on namespace which name is `apisix`.

 If you see the similar output about the Helm release name, APISIX Deployment name, APISIX Service name, Pod Name and APISIX ID, then your
-APISIX instance is deployed successfully.
-You can redirect to API7 Cloud console to check the status of your APISIX instance.
+APISIX instance was deployed successfully.
+You can redirect to the API7 Cloud console to check the status of your APISIX instance.
 ![img.png](./deploy-apisix-on-kubernetes-succeed.png)